Troy Trojans and the Saint Francis (PA) Red Flash meet in Fort Myers, Florida - WTOP News

 Fort Myers, Florida; Wednesday, 11 a.m.
 EST

-BOTTOM LINE: Saint Francis (PA) and Troy meet at Alico Arena in Fort Myers, Florida.
+BOTTOM LINE: Troy faces Saint Francis (PA) at Alico Arena in Fort Myers, Florida.

-The Trojans are 4-4 in non-conference play.
-Troy ranks second in the Sun Belt with 25.5 defensive rebounds per game led by Thomas Dowd averaging 8.3.
+The Trojans have a 4-4 record against non-conference oppponents.
+Troy scores 89.8 points while outscoring opponents by 5.9 points per game.

 The Red Flash are 0-5 in non-conference play.
-Saint Francis (PA) is 0-2 against opponents over .500.
+Saint Francis (PA) gives up 90.6 points to opponents while being outscored by 27.8 points per game.

-TOP PERFORMERS: Cooper Campbell is shooting 45.7% from beyond the arc with 2.6 made 3-pointers per game for the Trojans, while averaging 17.4 points, 4.9 assists and 1.9 steals.
-Victor Valdes is shooting 42.0% and averaging 15.6 points.
+TOP PERFORMERS: Cooper Campbell is shooting 49.5% and averaging 17.4 points for the Trojans.
+Thomas Dowd is averaging 2.1 made 3-pointers.

-Skylar Wicks is averaging 18.6 points and 8.6 rebounds for the Red Flash.
+Skylar Wicks is scoring 18.6 points per game and averaging 8.6 rebounds for the Red Flash.
 Zion Russell is averaging 12.2 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.